Michieljoris/bb-server/README.md

 * Customized logging of all requests to a log file

+* Cache busting by automatically removing stamps

+You can also use npm however that might not be the latest version.

 To install clone it, cd into the directory and do: